kvngvikram/avakaya/README.md

 And you can drag, zoom , change title, and everything, have your shared axes in subplots etc ?
 Presenting you "avakaya" (mango pickle in telugu)

-Add the startup file in ipython startup folder, and then you can use %save_mpl_fig magic inside ipython prompt to save the current active figure.
+Add the avakaya_startup.py file in ipython startup folder (~/.ipython/profile_default/startup/), and then you can use %save_mpl_fig magic inside ipython prompt to save the current active figure.
 To run the figure just enter ./figure.pp in terminal, same as a shell script (it is a shell script, where pp stands for pickle plot).

 This is made in linux, for linux systems.
 Before opening the figure file, make sure that there is python and matplotlib installed.